-Carrying a baby on your arms is not an easy task, especially when the baby is tired and can’t really hold his or her own back straight.
-In those cases, a carrier is life saver.
+Carrying a baby in your arms is not an easy task, especially when the baby is tired and can’t really hold his or her own back straight.
+In those cases, a carrier is a lifesaver.

-When you use a hip carrier, your baby sits on your hip and looks at everything around.
-That will keep their attention up and they won’t be as bored as if they were just laying on your arms.
+When you use a hip carrier, your baby sits on your hip and looks at everything around you.
+That will keep their attention up and they won’t be as bored as if they were just laying in your arms.
 This way of carrying them is also great for children with colic, who have a hard time in a baby carrier.

 The hip carrier is also easy to attach and detach from your body with the help of a belt you put around your waist.
 The belt has loops for each side of it so when you pull it through the loop on top, you will have made a complete circle that closes together without any open parts.

 The belt can be adjusted to the size of your baby’s waist so you do not have to worry about it being too tight or too loose.
 The baby carrier also has adjustable shoulder straps that are easy to attach and detach from the carrier itself, with side-release buckles.

 But these days Sara’s Ride baby carrier is no longer being manufactured, and the only ones left out there are older baby carriers (from decades ago).
 Sometimes you can find one on eBay if someone found it in the garage and decided to sell it.

 What made it such a sturdy baby carrier?

 Sara’s Ride baby carrier was made of heavy-duty canvas which made it both very strong and very lightweight.
 Add to that, it was also washable, which made it the perfect solution for mothers all around.

 They also loved the storage compartment, so they could always have a diaper and some wipes on them if the baby needed changing.